-A kneecap or patella dislocation occurs when the patella bone is pushed out of place, and soft tissues such as ligaments, muscles and tendons are damaged.
-Patella dislocations are most common in children and young adults.
+A patella dislocation or dislocated knee occurs when the patella bone is pushed out of place, and soft tissues such as ligaments, muscles and tendons are damaged or strained.
+Patella dislocations (dislocated knees) are most common in children and young adults.
 For more information on patella dislocations.

-Anterior knee pain occurs at the centre and front of the knee.
+Pain behind the knee or anterior knee pain occurs at the centre and front of the knee.
 It occurs when the kneecap does not move properly and rubs against the femur, if there is tightness in the thigh muscles, or if the kneecap is placed under stress from physical activity.
-Anterior knee pain is a common sport injury.
+Anterior knee pain, otherwise known as patellofemoral pain syndrome, is a common sport injury.